eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 their driving privileges.
 In this use case, the User employs a Wallet Unit to present a mDL to a Relying Party, for instance a police officer.

 The use case description concentrates on proximity supervised and unsupervised flows, which involve scenarios where the User is physically near a Relying Party, and the mDL attribute exchange occurs using proximity technologies (e.g., NFC, Bluetooth).
 The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying Party or under their supervision, whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.

 ### 2.5 Pseudonyms

-A User can present a pseudonym to a Relying Party, instead of a PID or attestation.
+A User can be idenfied by a pseudonym to a Relying Party.
 Wallet Units support the generation of pseudonyms for Users in compliance with the W3C WebAuthn API specification, [W3C WebAuthn].

-Note: Pseudonyms were added to the list of Topics to be discussed for ARF 2.0.
+Note: Pseudonyms were added to the list of Topics to be discussed for next major release of the ARF.
 These discussions will include which use cases for using a pseudonym must be supported by Wallet Units and the way in which this support will be technically implemented.
-This section will be updated in ARF 2.0.
+This section will be updated in the next major release of the ARF.

 ### 2.6 Other use cases